scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Introduction and Aims
 ---------------------

 My first goal in this paper is to provide enough of an introduction to some formal/mathematical tools such that those familiar with :code:`python` and programming more generally will be able to appreciate both why and how one might implement causal Bayesian networks.
-In particular, I have developed parts of a toolkit that allows the creation of these models on top of the :code:`NetworkX` python package.
+Especially to exhibit *how*, I have developed parts of a toolkit that allows the creation of these models on top of the :code:`NetworkX` python package.
 Given the coincidence of the names, it seemed most apt to refer to this toolkit as :code:`Causal Bayesian NetworkX` (the current implementation of which can be found at `Causal Bayesian NetworkX`_).

 In these tools, I focus first on establishing a means of building iterators over sets of directed graphs.
 I then apply operations to those sets.
 Beginning with the complete directed graph, we enumarte over the subgraphs of that complete graph and enforce graph theoretic conditions such as acyclicity over the entire graph, guarantees on paths between nodes that are known to be able to communicate with one another, or orphan-hood for individual nodes known to have no parents.
 We accomplish this by using closures that take graphs as their input along with any explicitly defined arguments needed to define the exact desired conditions.

 I then shift focus to a case where there is a known graph over a set of nodes that are imbued with a simple probabilistic semantics, also known as a Bayesian network.
 I demonstrate how to sample independent trials from these variables in a way consistent with these semantics.

 Then, I will briefly discuss **gates**:cite:`winn2012causality`, an extension to graphical modeling frameworks that allow one to define context-specific dependence relations (which includes context-specific *independence* relations).
 This extension is of particular interest as it allows us to subsume the classical :code:`do`-calculus :cite:`pearl2000` into the more general semantics of the probabilistic network.
 This work was a key influence in the development of thinking about interventions not as operations on individual nodes, or even individual graphs, but as a particular constraint placed on sets of graphs by some generative process.
+This interpretation of intervention, however, more difficult to relate to the semantics of probabilistic networks.
+I expect that **gates** will aid in bridging between this

 I conclude with a discussion of some of the problems that have been addressed in Cognitive Science through the use of graphical models like those described.
 In particular, I will discuss a framework called **causal theories** :cite:`griffithst09` which allows for defining problems of causal induction.
 It is out of this framework the perspective expressed in this paper, the associated talk, and the the Causal Bayesian NetworkX toolkit developed.